 Don't get yourself in a lather over buying shampoo at Aldi.
 Like deodorant, selection is limited to a few national brands (Pantene, for example).
 You could do better with sales and coupons at your local drugstore.

 Alternatively, pick up shampoo in bulk for less at big-box retailers including Target and Walmart, or at a warehouse club such as Costco or BJ's.
 Big bottles of name brands including Pantene or Head & Shoulders can be found for $10 or less.

 Mixed Reviews: Meats

 Our savings experts are on the fence about buying meats at Aldi.
 Meats on promotion are good deals, but Aldi's overall prices on meat are higher than some competitors.
 Unlike Trader Joe's, which never puts items on sale, Aldi does offer weekly specials on select products.

 Says Fobes, "Aldi is great when you need chicken and it is not on sale at your local store," she says.
 "However, time it properly and you will find better deals at your grocery store."

 Mixed Reviews: Produce

 When it comes to produce, we'll admit that Aldi has made progress.
-Not long ago, fruits and vegetables were sold unrefrigerated straight from the boxes they were shipped in.
-That's still true in some older stores, but in new and newly remodeled stores produce that benefits from cool storage, including leafy greens, is now sold from refrigerated cases -- and from boxes delivered from growers.
+In the 1990s, fruits and vegetables were sold unrefrigerated straight from the boxes they were shipped in.
+In new and newly remodeled stores produce that benefits from cool storage, including leafy greens, is now sold from refrigerated cases — and straight from boxes delivered from growers.